Skip to main content

 • music

 The music in the game has received widespread praise for its quality and variety, featuring a mix of original tracks and ambient jazz that enhances the overall experience.
-While some players noted a few repetitive elements in the soundtrack, many found it fitting and enjoyable, contributing to the game's immersive atmosphere.
-Overall, the soundtrack is considered a significant highlight, with many players expressing a desire to access it outside of the game.
+While some players noted that certain tracks can become repetitive, the nostalgic vibe and well-composed soundtrack contribute significantly to the game's atmosphere and immersion.
+Overall, the music is considered a standout element, with many players expressing a desire for the soundtrack to be available for listening outside of the game.

 • “The soundtrack is phenomenal--smooth tunes that play in the background while you sleuth your way to the solution.”